 Adsorbents are materials that naturally absorbs gaseous pollutants and moisture in the air.
 Some good examples that are used for air purification include volcanic rock minerals, activated carbon, soda or baking powder.

 The most common I have seen used in an electricity-powered air purifier that has a filter that contains activated carbon.
 Like all adsorbents activated carbon does a great job at absorbing gases and odors which other air filters and some air purifiers simply can't do.

 Other adsorbents air purifiers are either just containers or bags containing the adsorbent and are used purely for getting rid of odors, gases, and moisture.
-Some great examples of this you can check out are the Bad Air Sponge or bamboo charcoal bags like the MOSO air purifier bag.
+Some great examples of this you can check out at Amazon are the Bad Air Sponge or bamboo charcoal bags like the MOSO air purifier bag.

 7. Spray Air Purifiers

-A very cost effective alternative air purifier to mechanical air purifiers, especially if it's for short term use is to an air-purifying spray or air sanitizer like Ozium.
+A very cost effective alternative air purifier to mechanical air purifiers, especially if it's for short term use is to an air-purifying spray or air sanitizer like this one at Amazon called Ozium.
 Ozium contains some cleaning agents like trimethylene and propylene glycol that attack microorganisms and neutralize gases and odors in the air.

 For a good reason, Ozium has a reputation as a secret weapon for a lot of weed smokers.
 You should keep Ozium for emergency situations where you need to get rid of smells quickly in your home like when visitors are coming and someone dropped a stink bomb just before they arrived.